sitownle/useAutoResize/README.md

-# Add motion to your apps with a single line of code.
+# Smoothly resize elements in React with ~1kb of JS

 useAutoResize is a tiny and minimally configurable animation utility that makes adding resizing animations in react incredibly simple.